larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

     ATTR{link_power_management_policy}="max_performance"
 ```

+---

 ### OPTIONAL: Allow Audio to Run on Max Priority

 This lets audio software such as JACK, PipeWire audio threads, Ardour, DAWs, synths, plugins, low-latency audio tools request realtime scheduling.
 That helps audio threads run on time, reducing crackles, dropouts, and latency under load. **Note:** in rare cases a badly behaved realtime process *might* make the desktop sluggish or, in extreme cases, difficult to recover, because realtime threads can outrank normal desktop/system work but the benefits outweigh the problems 99% of the time IMO.

+OPTIONAL: Only if you added yourself to the audio group and have enabled other low latency audio work.

 ```zsh
 # Create folder